 If your family needs support before you receive your voucher, a number of local businesses are offering free meals for children.
 You can find out where they are at schoolmealfinder.org.

-To redeem a free food voucher for half-term use the following link.
+To redeem a free food voucher this Spring bank holiday use the following link.

 - enter your code from the letter